 Last week, commune chief Yin Im would only say that the 2 hectares belonged to general Phalla.
 Four families had sold it to him, Im said, but said he couldn’t remember when.

-Defense Ministry spokesman Chhum Sucheat said the dispute was a private matter, and would be resolved by the court.
+Defense Ministry spokesman Chhum Socheat said the dispute was a private matter, and would be resolved by the court.

 “The ministry has no right to interfere.
-Whoever does wrong, he will be punished accordingly,” Sucheat said.
+Whoever does wrong, he will be punished accordingly,” Socheat said.

 Thavy hung up when first reached for comment, and later said he didn’t know much about the case and was too busy.

 A separate case involving 0.2 more hectares of Phalla’s land is also being tried in court.
 Phalla’s lawyer Bora declined to comment.